 Button Description

-Creates a new breakpoint using the New Breakpoint dialog.
+Create a new breakpoint using the New Breakpoint dialog.

-TM Toggles the selected breakpoint between enabled and disabled states.
+(1) Toggle the selected breakpoint between enabled and disabled states.

-₩ Removes the selected breakpoint.
+₩ Remove the selected breakpoint.

-Moves the cursor to the statement at which the selected breakpoint is set.
+© Move the insertion point to the statement where the selected breakpoint is set.

-® Deletes all breakpoints.
+® Delete all breakpoints.

-€ 0 Disables all breakpoints.
+€ 0 Disable all breakpoints.

-₽ Enables all breakpoints.
+₽ Enable all breakpoints.

-Creates a new breakpoint group and makes it active.
+Create a new breakpoint group and makes it active.

-The main part of the Breakpoints window shows what breakpoints have been set and the state they are in.
+The main part of the Breakpoints window shows what breakpoints are set and the state they are in.
 You can organize breakpoints into folders, called breakpoint groups.